spaik11/library-app/README.md

   * **Administrator can view all the books that are currently checked out**

 ---
+### Dependencies
+* NYTimes API - Used the NYTimes API to feed my database with the most recent best sellers.
+* Faker - created random login images for users.
+* Moment - used to date stamp whenever a user checked a book in and out.
+Also used the built in method to check if a book was turned in late.
+* Bcrypt JS - encrypted user passwords for a secure database.

+---
 ### Routes
 ***/*** - will render the home page where it will list a few features for the user.